Back to our work

 Additional resources can be found with our FutureNHS workspace.

-The PCLP has been designed to support perinatal leadership teams to create and craft the conditions for a positive culture of safety and continuous improvement, have a positive impact on the experiences of women, families and babies and enable a more collaborative, supportive workplace.
-The PCLP has also aims to enable a psychological safe working environment and develop compassionate leadership to make work a better place to be.
+This will be achieved by supporting perinatal leadership teams to create and craft the conditions for a positive culture of safety and continuous improvement, have a positive impact on the experiences of women, families and babies and enable a more collaborative, supportive workplace.

-- Improved outcomes for women and babies because of good perinatal safety culture
+• Improved outcomes for women and babies as a result of good perinatal safety culture.

 To keep up to date with the latest information please join our FuturesNHS page